M3T4MEDIA/notes/networks/README.md

 ![networks](images/baran.jpg)

 >  "The older telephone engineers had problems with the concept of packet switching.
-On one of my several trips to AT&T Headquarters at 195 Broadway in New York City I tried to explainpacket switching to a senior telephone company executive.
+On one of my several trips to AT&T Headquarters at 195 Broadway in New York City I tried to explain packet switching to a senior telephone company executive.
 In mid sentence he interrupted me, “Wait a minute, son.
 “Are you trying to tell me that you open the switch before the signal is transmitted all the way across the country?”
 I said, “Yes sir, that’s right.”
 The old analog engineer looked stunned.
 He looked at his colleagues in the room while his eyeballs rolled up sending a signal of his utter disbelief.
 He paused for a while, and then said, “Son, here’s how a telephone works….”
 And then he went on with a patronizing explanation of how a carbon button telephone worked.
 It was a conceptual impasse."

 from Paul Baran's [Oral History](https://ethw.org/Oral-History:Paul_Baran)

 > “I found myself [at MIT] surrounded by computers and I realized that sooner or later, these computers would need to communicate with each other.
 I also realized that the existing telephone network was woefully inadequate for such communication [...] what was needed was a new network technology.”

-Leonard Kleinrock (from an email exchange)
+Leonard Kleinrock (from an email exchange i had w/him)

 [![Licklider](http://i3.ytimg.com/vi/yU9oMOcRsuE/hqdefault.jpg)](https://youtu.be/yU9oMOcRsuE?t=1272)